A Banana a Day Keeps The Gout Away!

 Bananas originated in Southeast Asia particularly in Malaysia around 4000 years ago then spreading to the Philippines and India.
 Today the Americas are the largest producers of bananas being brought over here by Portuguese explorers mainly grown in Brazil, Costa Rica and Mexico.
 Bananas are a unique type of fruit that has a creamy flesh which is firm yet sweet and can be harvested year-round.

 One banana has about 105 calories and is low on sugar but very high in vitamins B6, vitamin C, fiber, magnesium, folic acid and potassium; which is very beneficial to the gout sufferer and should be part of your daily diet.
 I personally eat one banana a day without fail.
 Bananas are one of the best sources of potassium containing over 400 mg of potassium and just 1 mg of sodium.
-They help you maintain normal blood pressure, heart function and lower uric acid levels.
+They may help you maintain normal blood pressure, heart function and support healthy uric acid levels.

 A Gout Diet Plan is Key!